lobsteropteryx/esri-webpack-typescript/readme.md

 # esri-webpack

-ESRI JSAPI with Webpack demo
+ESRI JSAPI with Webpack demo, using TypeScript

 Generates separate app and vendor bundles via webpack, while pulling in the ESRI JSAPI and dojo via CDN.

+Uses TypeScript compiler and test setup using karma.

 ```
 npm install